finkinCERO/tms/README.md

 # Start GUI
 * serial port is connected on `rfcomm0`
-* you have super user permissions
+* you have super user permissions or read/write access to `rfcomm0`

 ```bash
 $: sudo ./start.bash